-I will speak at the Test Automation Guild on January 2017 and present "If you want to automate, you learn to code".
+I spoke at the Test Automation Guild on January 2017 and present "If you want to automate, you learn to code".

 If you want to automate, you learn to code, and you learn to code well.